 21146 Severna Park

 These are the only areas eligible for food, which is given to new clients once per week for three weeks, and then once per month from then on.
-Primary areas are eligible for $225 assistance for utility turnoff or eviction, or $200 assistance for prescription/medical copay.
+Primary areas are eligible for up to $500 in assistance for utility turnoff or eviction, or $200 assistance for prescription/medical copay.
 (Medical/prescription assistance is per calendar year.)
 Benefit is for up to $500 the first year and then eligible for up to $250 per year for the next two years.
 Payments are made directly to providers, not to clients.

 SPAN’s secondary service areas include: